Unidata/tds/docs/adminguide/src/site/pages/tds_tutorial/feature_collections/FeatureCollectionsRef.md

 ~~~

 The dataset will be read in at TDS startup time by using the existing indexes (they must already exist).
-The TDM will test if its changed "once a day at 3 am", and send a trigger to the TDS if needed.
+The TDM will test if it's changed "once a day at 3 am", and send a trigger to the TDS if needed.

 ### Very Large GRIB Collection That Doesn't Change